Azure/Avere/src/terraform/examples/centos/README.md

 # Next Steps: Image Capture

 Now that you have the image in cloud you may want to refine it, and that is done in the capture phase described in the following document: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/capture-image.
 Step 2 of the document provides the automation commands, but these commands of deallocate, generalize, and image create can all be done by clicking the "capture" button on the VM page in the portal.

+If you use the "capture" button, and choose delete VM, you will still need to remove the associated NIC and disk.

 # Next Steps: Use VMSS to Scale Deployment